Matthew Keenan is a step closer to his Oxford dream after getting an impressive 14 A* and 2 distinctions in GSCE results

 At three the youngster could add and subtract, before going on to attend a coding class at school.

-Mum Kimberly was blown away by his results and says she always knew she had a gifted child.
+Mum Karen was blown away by his results and says she always knew she had a gifted child.

 Oxford University is one of the most prestigious universities in the UK and she is proud he is pursuing his dream.